 4. Does the CVIS system offer detailed analytics?

 After hospitals implement fully digital patient records that integrate across departments, the next big push in HIT has been installing high-powered analytics software to datamine this information.
 Analytics in the past few years has moved far beyond simple dashboards to dedicated, complex, powerful data mining and interpretation software.
 Departments can now use analytics to better visualize bottlenecks in workflow, lost revenue sources, staff performance, inventory items used for different types of procedures or by physician, patient wait times, procedure times based on type or the doctor involved, report turnaround time, and the list goes on.
 Data-mining is also being used to identify trends in cardiac patient readmissions, ways to reduce door-to-ballon times and ways to cut costs.
 Analytics should be able to help monitor the usage of equipment, or adherence to guidelines or protocols.
 Advanced analytics also makes it very easy to track the number of cardiac cases brought to a hospital, or where referrals are coming from.

-5. How can the new system save money?
+5. How can a new CVIS system save money?

 Consolidation of data from a number of disparate systems for ECG management, nuclear imaging, echo, cath lab, EP and others into one place should immediately reduce the amount of staff time to find patient information.
 If a new system offers a lot of automation, such as auto-complete for specific report fields directly from an imaging or hemodynamics system, this can reduce turnaround times when completing post-exam or -procedure reports.
 This may enable doctors to perform more studies per day because they are not spending as much time putting together reports.
 Also, having immediate access to patient records across a department or hospital may help identify the last time a patient had a certain test done, which may prevent unnecessary or duplicated patient studies.

 6. Does the Cardiac PACS offer structured reporting?